 - The exporters are fully open and transparent and work on a fixed fee.
 They pay the producers in advance of shipment on Nordic Approach behalf.

 We buy our coffees at fixed prices without looking at the C- market and daily coffee prices.
 We try to pre-contract coffees to help the producers to budget and get finance up front of the harvesting season.
 When we pay premiums to the growers we want to follow up and ideally see that they invest in quality and improve the conditions for their workers.
 In the end we see the producers as our business partners.
 As for any lasting business relationship everyone in the supply chain have to make their fair share.
 The producers and workers too.
 What we want is to come back year after year and buy the same or better qualities.

 Even if we have been buying Costa Ricans in the past we decided to start this challenging project in Costa Rica 2015 together with Marianela Montero, a coffee producer and now our green coffee buyer/sourcer for Costa Rica.
-Marianela is 22 years old, born and raised at her family’s farm, Don Eli, and have just decided to stay in coffee and try to make a difference.
+Marianela is in her twenties, born and raised at her family’s farm, Don Eli, and have just decided to stay in coffee and try to make a difference.

 Most of the producers we are working with are small farmers (average 5 hectares per producer) all of them have been working in coffee farming for most of their life.
 These producers owe their own farms and most of them have their own washing station (micro mill).
 The micro-mills in Costa Rica have become a family business and are based on family work.
 Usually producer families are relatively big, and they all help out during the harvesting season with the mill and farm work.
 Some of these producers have around 8 years experience processing their own coffees at their micro mills.
 Some other farmers are very new and have in between 1 and 3 years experience processing their own coffee.